bcgov/patroni-postgres-container/README.md

 The stable tag for this image is `12.4-latest`.
 When the image is rebuilt [patch](https://semver.org/) updates to PostgreSQL will be incorporated along with operating system updates.

+See the [release notes](./RELEASE.md) for more information and any other unique tags.

 ## Build

 This image is built as per the [workflow](.github/workflows/image.yaml) and the OpenShift [templates](./openshift/templates).